knewplay/course-vex-vrc-in-c/outline.md

 1. Compare C and Python, and discuss scenarios for using each.
 2. Write a hello world program in C using VS Code.
 Make sure it compiles and can print "Hello world".

+## **Session 2: PROS and C Programming Basics**

+### Subsession 2-1

+#### Slides 2-1

+* Title Slide: *Basic Structure of a C program*
+* Explanation of the main function, and its significance in a C program.
+Most importantly, we will discuss how all program execution in C starts from main.
+* Discuss how to properly indent, space, and format code properly for readability.

+#### Discussion 2-1

+* Why is main important in a C program?

+#### Example Code 2-1

+* Basic C program with hello world

+#### Demo 2-1

+* Some examples of incorrect C programs with common mistakes in syntax and formatting

+### Subsession 2-2